BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof.md

 └           0x00000aaf      c3
 {{< /highlight >}}

-This loop seems a bit confusing, but it just iterates 4 times (going from -3 to 0) calling `sym.read_byte()` to retrieve 1 byte of the input string and stores it overwriting one of the previously commented nops opcodes.
+This loop seems a bit confusing, but it is just iterating 4 times (going from -3 to 0) calling `sym.read_byte()` and retrieving `1 byte` of the input string.
+Then it just stores it overwriting one of the previously commented `nop` opcodes.

 {{< highlight r2 "hl_lines=14" >}}
 [0x000009f0]> pdf @ sym.read_byte